stevemussmann/SJR_Catostomidae_Hybrids/07_r/README.md

 * Figure 7 = `mtdna`

-Figure 1 was made by the admixPipe package: https://github.com/stevemussmann/admixturePipeline Figures 5 and 6 were made by code in the `05_bgc` folder of this repository
+Figure 1 was made by the admixPipe package: https://github.com/stevemussmann/admixturePipeline

+Figures 5 and 6 were made by code in the `05_bgc` folder of this repository.

 The `mapping` subfolder was used to make the plot in supplemental figure S1.

 The `newhybrids_bpp` subfolder was used to make the plot in supplemental figure S2.